-Delta Air Lines is enhancing the flying experience between Berlin and New York with one of the most unique and rare aircraft in the world: Boeing 767-400ER, the flagship and longest version of the 767 family.
+Delta Air Lines is enhancing the flight experience between Berlin and New York with one of the rarest and most unique aircraft in the world: the Boeing 767-400ER, the flagship and longest version of the 767 family.

-Only 37 planes of this model have ever been produced, and Delta holds the largest share - 21 of them.
-Now, the plane is being permanently deployed on the BER to JFK route, bringing a new level of comfort and service.
+Only 37 aircraft of this model have ever been produced, with Delta holding the largest share—21 of them.
+Now, this aircraft is set to operate regularly between BER and JFK, bringing a new level of comfort and service.

-The 767-400ER offers an advanced and rare flying experience, with a larger, more modern, and pleasant cabin.
+The 767-400ER offers an advanced and rare flight experience with a larger, more modern, and pleasant cabin.

 Among the upgrades: